 Could I do better?
 I did a search on Kayak and ended up on CarRentals.com, owned by Priceline’s rival Expedia.
 Sure enough, that shaved a few more dollars off.

 But what about Hotwire?
-That Expedia-owned company is my usual stop when my plans are solid.
+That Expedia-owned company used to be my usual stop when my plans are solid.
 Some of their best deals are hidden, which means you don’t know the rental car company until you book.
 But as a result I almost never see them coming in higher than the sites where you know the company.
 Yes indeed, a compact car there was only $81— a 20% savings.
+Unfortunately, the Hotwire brand seems to be falling out of favor and I’m not seeing as much selection on there anymore.

 Some of the best deals I was seeing on the other sites though were from Avis.
 At the time I had Preferred status there because of a premium credit card I used to carry, which could save me some time and hassle, so I figured I might as well go check their rates to see what it would cost to go direct.